jkphl/micrometa/doc/index.md

 #### Item lists

-Depending on the format, an item may have nested child `items`, thus being an **item list** itself.
-You can directly iterate over an item to get it's children or you can explicitly use the getter to return a list of its children:
+Depending on the format, an item may have nested child `items`, which is why each item is an **item list** itself.
+To get the children of an item you can either iterate over it or explicitly use `getChildren()`:

 ```php
 use Jkphl\Micrometa\Ports\Item\Item;